 These vegan bran muffins have impressively puffy tops and a soft, lightly moist texture.
 This is a simple bake that only requires two mixing bowls–perfect for throwing together quickly!
 Soaking the wheat bran ahead of time makes these muffins light; not dense.
-I love having one with a frothy maple sea salt latte or other hot bevvy as a little breakfast treat.
+I love having one with a frothy maple sea salt latte or other hot drink as a little breakfast treat.

 Wheat bran has a nutty, slightly sweet toasted flavor.
 Dark brown sugar as the primary sweetener bumps up those qualities along with warm cinnamon and vanilla.
 This vegan bran muffins recipe has a lot of plant-based baking staples.
-There’s neutral-flavored oil, molasses, and apple sauce for moisture, as well as soy milk spiked with apple cider vinegar for vegan “buttermilk.”
+There’s neutral-flavored oil, molasses, and apple sauce for moisture, as well as soy milk with apple cider vinegar for vegan “buttermilk.”

 I use two of my favorite vegan muffin tricks here.
 Letting the batter rest for 15 minutes helps to hydrate the flour and wheat bran more fully.
 I also bake them for the first 5 minutes at a higher temperature for higher muffin tops.